GrahamMRDonaldson/VentedSpeakerBox-Calculator/README.md

 This is a work in progress

 Current Features:
--INPUT dimensions GUI
+- INPUT dimensions GUI
--FILE new/open/save GUI
+- FILE new/open/save GUI

 Future Features:
--OUTPUT dimensions Display
+- OUTPUT dimensions Display
--FILE new/open/save feature
+- FILE new/open/save feature